dasiths/dasiths.github.io/_posts/2019-04-27-azuread-multi-tenant-aspnetcore-angular.md

 The Microsoft [docs](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-convert-app-to-be-multi-tenant) say this.
 > By default, apps created via the Azure portal have a globally unique App ID URI set on app creation, but you can change this value.
 For example, if the name of your tenant was contoso.onmicrosoft.com then a valid App ID URI would be https://contoso.onmicrosoft.com/myapp.
 If your tenant had a verified domain of contoso.com, then a valid App ID URI would also be https://contoso.com/myapp.
 If the App ID URI doesn’t follow this pattern, setting an application as multi-tenant fails.

-Now in your `Reply URLs` section, add an entry for the call-back url that Azure AD will redirect the user to, after the a successful sign-on.
+Now in your `Reply URLs` section, add an entry for the `callback url` that Azure AD will redirect the user to, after a successful sign-on.
 I usually put something like `http://localhost:4200/callback` but the host address will depend on where you host your app.
 For demo purposes let's assume my app is running on `localhost:4200`.

 ## Azure AD sign-in process

-In a single tenant application, the user to directed to an url like `https://login.microsoftonline.com/contoso.onmicrosoft.com` where `contoso.onmicrosoft.com` is the tenant the user is expected to sign into.
+In a single tenant application, the user is directed to an url like `https://login.microsoftonline.com/contoso.onmicrosoft.com` where `contoso.onmicrosoft.com` is the tenant the user is expected to sign into.

-With a multi-tenant application, we don't know the the tenant of the user until then log-in.
+With a multi-tenant application, we don't know the the tenant of the user until they log-in.
 So we need to direct them to a `common` endpoint.
-So the sign in url becomes `https://login.microsoftonline.com/common`
+Hence the sign in url becomes `https://login.microsoftonline.com/common`

-It's important to remember that `common` is not an tenant.
+It's important to remember that `common` is not a tenant.
 It's just a multiplexer that lets the user log-in to a specific tenant.
-When Azure AD issues an `id token` for the logged in user, it has a claim called `iss` (Issuer).
+When Azure AD issues an `id token` for the logged in user, it has a claim called `iss` ([Issuer](https://openid.net/specs/openid-connect-core-1_0.html#IDToken)).
 This claim will match the tenant the user belongs to.
 For example, if my `tenant id` is `31537af4-6d77-4bb9-a681-d2394888ea26` then the `iss` claim would be `https://sts.windows.net/31537af4-6d77-4bb9-a681-d2394888ea26/`

 The docs also say this
 > The /common endpoint is not a tenant and is not an issuer, it’s just a multiplexer.
 When using /common, the logic in your application to validate tokens needs to be updated to take this into account.